SOS Children's Village Maracay

 Maracay's orphaned and abandoned children need our support

 SOS Children's Village Maracay is one of four locations where we work in Venezuela.
 480,000 children in the country have lost either one or both of their parents.
 Many of them grow up without parental support and lead a life under extremely difficult socioeconomic circumstances.
 Without receiving an education, a child's future chances of breaking the cycle of poverty are fairly slim.
 The story of each and every child at our SOS Children's Villages is singular.
 However, all the children we care for have something in common: they were abandoned, orphaned or abused during the early years of their life.
-At SOS Children's Village Maracay, children who have lost parental care and neglected children from poor or marginalised families are able to grow up in a loving environment.
+At SOS Children's Village Maracay, children who have lost parental care and neglected children from under pressured or marginalised families are able to grow up in a loving environment.

 What we do in Maracay